 Usually enhanced with natural ingredients, water-based lubes help prevent UTIs by soothing your skin and reducingfriction during intercourse.
-GoLove does that, and more!
-Our CBD lube uses the best qualities of nature to help you enjoy your intimate session.

-Additionally, our lube is safe to use with sex toys and condoms, so you can feel free to experiment just how you like it.
+Additionally, water-based lube is safe to use with sex toys and condoms, so you can feel free to experiment just how you like it.
 Not all water-based lubes are created equal, so be careful when choosing one as some contain glycerin, promoting vaginal yeast infections.
 Also, be sure to check that the label says pH balanced.

 On the other hand, these kinds of lubes can dry out quicker than others, but just add a little bit of water to reactivate.
 You can also simply reapply, but we invite you to keep reading below if water-based isn't right for you.